DAC.digital, with leading European companies, is working on Battery Management Systems

 The goal of the project

 Cyber-physical systems (CPS) are all around us, but due to today’s technical limitations and the possibility of human error, we cannot yet tap into their full potential.
-A seamlessly integrated and connected architecture for such systems, via edge and cloud technologies, could overcome these limitations.
-To that end, TRANSACT will research distributed reference architectures for safety-critical CPS that rely on edge and cloud computing, ensuring that performance, safety, security, and privacy of data are guaranteed.
+A seamlessly integrated and connected architecture for such systems via edge and cloud technologies could overcome these limitations.
+To that end, TRANSACT will research distributed reference architectures for safety-critical CPS that rely on edge and cloud computing, ensuring that performance, safety, security, and data privacy are guaranteed.

 The project brings together large companies, SMEs, research institutes, and universities from nine European countries that will demonstrate the capabilities of TRANSACT through real-world use cases in five relevant business areas:

 - Remote operation of autonomous vehicles for navigating in urban environments

 - Critical maritime decision support enhanced by distributed, AI-enhanced edge and cloud solutions

 - Cloud-featured battery management systems for electric vehicles